 Board Member Certification Requirements

-The Ethics Training shall comply with the current Los Angeles City requirements for certification of a board member.
+The Ethics Training shall comply with the current Los Angeles City requirements for certification of a Board member.

 Meetings: Rules of Decorum

-Rules of Decorum During a meeting of the Venice Neighborhood Council or any of its Standing or Ad Hoc Committees, there is the need for civility and expedition in the carrying out of public business in order to ensure that the public has a full opportunity to be heard and that the Council or Committee has an opportunity for its deliberative process.
-While any meeting of the Venice Neighborhood Council or any of its Standing or Ad Hoc Committees is in session, the following rules of decorum shall be observed.
-All remarks shall be addressed to the Council or Committee as a whole and not to any single member, unless in response to a question from a member.
-Persons addressing the Council or

-Committee shall not make personal, impertinent, unduly repetitive, slanderous or profane remarks to the Council or Committee, any member of the Council or

-Committee, staff or general public, nor utter loud threatening, personal or abusive language, nor engage in any other disorderly conduct that disrupts, disturbs or otherwise impedes the orderly conduct of any Council or Committee meeting.
+Rules of Decorum During a meeting of the Venice Neighborhood Council or any of its committees, there is the need for civility and expedition in the carrying out of public business in order to ensure that the public has a full opportunity to be heard and that the Board or committee has an opportunity for its deliberative process.
+While any meeting of the Board or a committees is in session, the following rules of decorum shall be observed.
+All remarks shall be addressed to the Board or committee as a whole and not to any single member, unless in response to a question from a member.
+Persons addressing the Board or committee shall not make personal, impertinent, unduly repetitive, slanderous, or profane remarks toward anyone.
+Nor shall they utter loud threatening, personal or abusive language, nor engage in any other disorderly conduct that disrupts, disturbs or otherwise impedes the orderly conduct of any Council or Committee meeting.
 No person in the audience at a Council or Committee meeting shall engage in disorderly or boisterous conduct, including the utterance of loud, threatening or abusive language, whistling, stamping of feet or other acts which disturb, disrupt

-or otherwise impede the orderly conduct of any Council or Committee meeting.
-Signs, placards, banners, or similar items shall not be permitted at any time in the Council or Committee meeting room.
-Unless addressing the Council or

-Committee or entering or leaving the Council or Committee meeting room, all persons in the audience shall remain sitting in the seats provided.
+or otherwise impede the orderly conduct of any Board or committee meeting.
+Signs, placards, banners, or similar items shall not be permitted at any time in the Board or committee meeting room.
+Unless addressing the Board or committee or entering or leaving the meeting room, all persons in the audience shall remain sitting in the seats provided.
 No person shall stand or sit in the center aisle, nor shall doorways be blocked.
-The Chair of the Council or Committee, with the assistance of a Police Officer of the Los Angeles Police Department, shall be responsible for maintaining the order and
+The Chair of the Board or committee, with the assistance of a Police Officer of the Los Angeles Police Department, shall be responsible for maintaining the order and

 decorum of meetings, as set forth more fully below.

-Enforcement of Decorum of Speakers and Audience The Chair may request that a member of the audience or a person speaking during a public comment period who is violating the rules of decorum, comply immediately.
-If after receiving a warning from the Chair, a person persists in violating the rules of decorum, the Chair shall order him or her to leave the Council or Committee meeting.
-Any person so ordered removed shall be excluded from further attendance at the meeting from which he or she has been removed, unless permission to attend is granted upon motion adopted by a majority vote of the Council or Committee.
-If that person does not remove himself or herself, the Chair may request a Police Officer of the Los Angeles Police Department to
+Enforcement of Decorum The Chair may request that a member of the audience or a person speaking during a public comment period who is violating the rules of decorum, comply immediately.
+If after receiving a warning from the Chair, a person persists in violating the rules of decorum, the Chair shall order them to leave the meeting.
+Any person so ordered removed shall be excluded from further attendance at the meeting, unless permission to attend is granted upon motion adopted by a majority vote of the Board or committee.
+If that person does not remove themselves, the Chair may request a Police Officer of the Los Angeles Police Department to

-remove that person from the Council or Committee meeting room pursuant to his or her lawful authority as a peace officer.
+remove that person from the meeting room pursuant to r lawful authority as a peace officer.

 Penalties Any person who has been ordered removed from a meeting may be charged with a violation of the Penal Code Section 403, or other appropriate Penal Code or Los Angeles Municipal Code sections.
-The Council or Committee by majority vote may prohibit a person removed on the basis of
+The Board or committee by majority vote may prohibit a person removed on the basis of